British Rail Class 15: Problems and impact

 The Class 15 was troubled by its relatively high level of unreliability, which was largely centred around the type's Paxman engine; as delivered, the engine was found to require excessive maintenance.
 A series of modifications to the pistons, piston rings and maintenance schedules, and fitting cast iron cylinder heads led to considerable improvements in the engine's reliability, however, it remained a complex V16 for only providing 800 bhp, while the small size of the class bore poorly at a time when the rail network was rapidly contracting.
 Furthermore, the layout of the locomotive, which positioned its single cab part-way down the body akin to a North American road-switcher, provided the crew with a relatively poor forward visibility in both directions of travel, although this was initially tolerated as it was no worse than the visibility offered by the cab of a steam locomotive.

 According to railway author Rodger Bradley, the shortcomings of the Class 15 were not so much attributable to its designers but largely came as a consequence of ill-defined requirements, which can be largely attributed back to moving government policies.
-Additional factors highlighted by Bradley include a general dependence upon on the wider British electrical industry to both design and deliver numerous subsystems that would function sufficiently well upon the often-challenging railway environment, along with radical changes to the national economy during this era had also impacted the type's suitability to these broader circumstances and thus its overall performance.
+Additional factors highlighted by Bradley include a general dependence upon the wider British electrical industry to both design and deliver numerous subsystems that would function sufficiently well upon the often-challenging railway environment, along with radical changes to the national economy during this era had also impacted the type's suitability to these broader circumstances and thus its overall performance.
 Despite these various issues, the Class 15 can be considered to be more successful than several contemporary Type 1 locomotives, such as the Class 16 and the later Class 17.